choojs/website/content/docs/server-rendering/index.md

 the browser, and should export the `app` instance in Node so it can be called for server rendering.

+The `.mount()` method does just that; in the Browser it will mount the app on the selector provided to it.
+Whereas in Node, there is no DOM and Choo knows this, instead it will remember what selector was used and return the app instance.

 ### Classic
 The "classic" version assumes we use `require()` for our application.
 ```js